dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

 ---
 name: Just a file

+* just a file on your computer that your browser reads/writes automatically
+* you can:
   * View cookies
   * Modify/corrupt cookies
   * Delete cookies
   * Create cookies
-* Can be stolen
+  * Allow them to be stolen

 ???
 * user id in cookie